 NO) 1.
-Our graduates will be 1.1.
-Our students will produce quality effective business and research-oriented documents. communicators.
-1.2.
+Our graduates will be effective 1.1.
+Our students will produce quality business and research-oriented documents.
+Yes communicators.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
-2. Our graduates will be 2.1.
-Students will be able to lead and skilled in team work and participate in group for projects, discussion, leadership. and presentation.
-2.2.
+Yes 2.
+Our graduates will be skilled in team work and leadership.
+Students will be able to lead and participate in group for projects, discussion, and presentation.
+Yes 2.2.
 Students will be able to apply leadership theories and related skills.
-3. Our graduates will be 3.1.
-In a case setting, students will use trained in ethics. appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
-3.2.
-Our students will practice ethics in the duration of the program.
-4. Our graduates will 4.1.
-Students will have an international have a global exposure. perspective.
-F.4.
-Own students will be used 5.
-Our graduates will be 5.1.
-Our students will have a good skilled in problem- understanding of fundamental theories in their fields. solving and critical thinking.
+Yes 3.
+Our graduates will be trained in ethics.
+3.1.
+In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+Yes Our students will practice ethics in the duration of the program.
+Yes Our graduates will have a global perspective.
+4.1.
+Students will have an international exposure.
+Yes 5.
+Our graduates will be skilled in problem- solving and critical 5.1.
+Our students will have a good understanding of fundamental theories in their fields.
+Yes thinking.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
-5.3.
+Yes 5.3.
 Our students will demonstrate competency in critical thinking.
+Yes